wychwitch/class-csv-bookmarklet/README.md

 ```
 </details>

 Use the included typst file to format it if you want!
+You can also get the file on the typst site [here](https://typst.app/project/rcA4EtAVROklI7_NYsqaIz)